yousefelassal/quote-cron/README.md

 > Friendship with oneself is all important because without it one cannot be friends with anybody else in the world.

 > When in doubt, tell the truth.

+> Knowledge without justice ought to be called cunning rather than wisdom.